microsoft/FluidFramework/docs/tutorials/visual-component.md

 This also optionally takes in `stateKey`, `viewConverter`, and `rootKey` parameters to handle cases where the view and fluid states do not match, but they are not needed here.

 If you read Option A above, you will notice that we no longer need to set up the `SharedCounter` in the component lifecycle and that we only have the `render` function now.
-This is because this initialization is happening within the React lifecycle, and the `SharedCounter` instance will be available to us in our state.
+This is because this initialization is happening within the React lifecycle, and the `SharedCounter` instance will be made available through a state update after it finishes initializing.
 This is why you see that `CounterState` is defined as `{counter?: SharedCounter}` instead of `{counter: SharedCounter}`.
 Prior to initialization, `state.counter` will return undefined.

 Okay, now we have everything necessary to pass in as props to our `CounterReactView`.
 - `syncedStateId` - This should be unique for each component that shares the same root, i.e. if there was another clicker being render alongside this one in this component, it should receive its own ID to prevent one from interfering in the updates of the other
 - `root` - The same `SharedDirectory` provided by `this.root` from `PrimedComponent`
-- `dataProps`
--- `fluidComponentMap` - This can just take a new `Map` instance for now but will need to be filled when establishing multi-component relationships in more complex cases.
+- `dataProps.fluidComponentMap` - This can just take a new `Map` instance for now but will need to be filled when establishing multi-component relationships in more complex cases.
 This map is where all the DDS' that we use are stored after being fetched from their handles, and it used to make the corresponding component synchronously available in the view.
--- `runtime` - The same `ComponentRuntime` provided by `this.runtime` from `PrimedComponent`
+- `dataProps.runtime` - The same `ComponentRuntime` provided by `this.runtime` from `PrimedComponent`
 - `fluidToView` - The fluidToView relationship map we set up above.

 We're ready to go through our view, which is now super simple due to the setup we did in the Fluid component itself.